The Cubing Revolution

 Thus, setting a world record average is actually more impressive than setting a world record single.
 Anyone can get a lucky scramble every now and then, but not everyone is consistent enough to sustain a record pace over several solves.
 As an example, Kim Roger Høyland Larsen once recorded an astounding 0.58-second solve of the 2x2x2 Cube in competition.
 Yet, he doesn’t even make the top 100 when it comes to the world’s fastest recorded averages.

-The media doesn’t love world record singles equally.
-Only times on the tradition 3x3x3 Cube are reported on, which is a shame, as the governing World Cube Association (which revived the Rubik’s Cube World Championship in 2003 and now holds the competition every two years) recognizes a wide variety of events.
+The media doesn’t love world-record singles equally.
+Only times on the traditional 3x3x3 Cube are reported on, which is a shame, as the governing World Cube Association (which revived the Rubik’s Cube World Championship in 2003 and now holds the competition every two years) recognizes a wide variety of events.
 Some, like the aforementioned 2x2x2 Cube, rely on differently-sized puzzles, while others, like the Rubik’s Clock, have a completely different look to them.

-Other events are more esoteric, such as Fewest Moves, in which competitors are given a set of 3x3x3 scramble instructions and asked to come up with an original solution (without the use of an actual Cube, of course).
+Other events are more esoteric, such as Fewest Moves, in which competitors are given a set of 3x3x3 scramble instructions and asked to come up with an original solution.
 Others, like Feet and One-Handed, are offbeat and a little odd.
 Perhaps the most impressive events of them all, however, are the blindfold ones, in which competitors inspect the Cubes before donning the requisite eyewear.
 Think solving one Rubik’s Cube blindfolded sounds hard?
 Try doing forty-one of them within an hour without making a mistake.

 But perhaps the best (and most overlooked) part of cubing is the community.
 Browse SpeedSolving.com, an online cubing discussion forum, and you will quickly get a sense of the general character of speedcubers.
 You would be hard-pressed to find individuals who better embody the spirit of “friendly competition.”
 Cubers are extremely kind, and they will not hesitate to congratulate each other on their accomplishments.
 Sure, everyone wants to do well, but no one lets their competitive drive affect their interactions with others.
 Cubers also have a terrific sense of honesty.
 Who else would modify the title of YouTube videos to indicate that the world record times in them have since been surpassed?